 Advantages of 4PLs

-- Provide a singular point of contact for the entire supply chain
+- Provide a singular point of contact for the entire supply chain.
+From conducting an inventory audit to shipping orders, fewer contacts will streamline supply chain operations.

 Disadvantages of 4PLs